PeopleSoft Simple Web Services

 - The PeopleSoft query tool imposes unneeded complexity with data security and query tree security that often just gets in the way.

-- SWS supported more advanced SQL and you are not forced into the SQL generated by query manager.
+- SWS supports more advanced SQL and you are not forced into the SQL generated by query manager.

 Traditional PeopleSoft Web Service Development Cycle